scraptechguy/.svgDataExtractor/README.md

 ## Understand the code

-Program is written in Python 3.10
+The program is written in Python 3.10

 ### Code structure with snippets of code

-+ Program opens your .svg file
++ The program opens your .svg file

 ```py
 def main():